 As uncomfortable as it sounds, the worm will eat a path through the skin, leaving winding red trails on the skin.
 Severe hookworm infection can cause anemia, diarrhea, and weight loss.

 Roundworms often live in a dog’s intestines, and sometimes there are no outward signs of infection.
-However, like hookworms, their eggs will come out in the dog’s feces. from the feces, they may stick to a human’s feet or hands and will become infectious after two weeks.
+However, like hookworms, their eggs will come out in the dog’s feces.
+From the feces, they may stick to a human’s feet or hands and will become infectious after two weeks.
 At this point, they can be problematic for humans.

 Dogs and cats clean themselves, and the eggs of a roundworm can transfer to their mouths after they lick around their anus and genitals.
 While cats don’t often ‘kiss’ us, what dog lover hasn’t been privy to a few sloppy wet ones?
 Well, your cute pooch can transfer those eggs in his saliva.

 Roundworm infection in a person’s eyes can cause blindness, while an infection in the lungs can result in a nasty cough.
 If enough intestinal worms take up residence, they can cause blockages.
-A severe roundworm infestation may be evident by seeing long, string-like worms in the stool, but often, there are no outward signs for minor ones.
+A severe roundworm infestation may be evident by seeing long, string-like worms in the dog poop, but often, there are no outward signs for minor ones.

 The flea tapeworm is the type most commonly found in dogs.
 These parasites are made of segments that look like grains of rice.
 When the pet ingests an infected flea, they make their home.
 It is rare, but the infestation can occur if a human ingests one as well.
 There are usually no outward symptoms, but segments of the worm can sometimes show up in the stool.